-- Critical need vacant positions (with date needing to be filled): - ➤ 1 Child Care Teacher vacant May 30 2023.
-Needed for child-to-adult ratio requirements to maintain child care in children's center and earn days of enrollment to meet California Department of Education contracts.
-(Needs to be filled by 8/1/2023) - Non-critical vacant positions: None - Non-critical vacant positions you hope to reorganize or combine to gain efficiencies: - As positions open through retirements and resignation, there will be planning to reconfigure the staffing of classrooms in the Robert Call Children's Center.
+- Critical need vacant positions (with date needing to be filled): - 2 Child Care Teacher vacant May 30 2023.
+Needed for child-to-adult ratio requirements to maintain child care in children's center and earn days of enrollment to meet California Department of Education contracts. - (Needs to be filled by 8/14/2023) - Non-critical vacant positions: None - Non-critical vacant positions you hope to reorganize or combine to gain efficiencies: - As positions open through retirements and resignation, there will be planning to reconfigure the staffing of classrooms in the Robert Call Children's Center.
 The goal is to standardize staffing while keeping the child-to-adult ratios compliant with licensing requirements and consistent with quality standards.
 This plan is essential for improved efficiency, not only in terms of use of staff, but also for financial stability.
-Additionally, the plan will provide a clear schedule for staff and parents. - Positions you do not currently have, but would consider critical in the future (wish list): - AAI Children's Center and Child Development to support operations and high volume of student interactions (i.e., phone calls, face-to-face contact, appointments, etc.) - Child Development Permit specialist (Looking for funds through CDE workforce development grants) - Positions in your area that could be made available to another department: None
+Additionally, the plan will provide a clear schedule for staff and parents. - Positions you do not currently have, but would consider critical in the future (wish list): - Program Site Supervisor needed.
+The Children's Center needs a Classified Manager.
+The Classified Manager position was originally the Program Supervisor position that supported the large operations of running the Children's Center Lab School and the classified employees.
+The position was eliminated along with the Dean of Child Development and Teacher Education to save money and all duty's taken over from both position by the Director of Early Childhood Education position.
+There is currently not a Management position that oversee the SRJC Children's Center in the job description.
+This position would be Categorically funded by the Children's Center Contracts. - AAI Children's Center and Child Development to support operations and high volume of student interactions (i.e., phone calls, face-to-face contact, appointments, etc.)

+- > Child Development Permit specialist ( Looking for funds through CDE workforce development grants) - Positions in your area that could be made available to another department: None